-A Tile All Their Own: Portugal’s Azulejos Beautifully Reveal History and Culture
+What to Do in Lisbon: Portugal’s Azulejos Beautifully Reveal History and Culture

 They are in palaces, churches, train stations, houses and more.
 Those glazed ceramic tiles called azulejos are seemingly everywhere in Portugal.
+Anyone wondering what to do in Lisbon can make spotting — and photographing them — a joyful pursuit.

 Often covering entire walls, ceilings and floors, even the facades of houses, azulejos can be found in large murals made up of many individual (and sometimes thousands of) tiles that resemble paintings.
 This cultural treasure has evolved into a distinctly Portuguese art form that continues today as artists experiment with and reinvigorate the beloved craft.